MTU Logo

 7. Locate Services and click the + to its left

-8. Locate Cdrom and click it directly to see its contents on the right screen.
-If you have more than one CD/DVD/ROM drive, I suggest you disable Autorun for each drive.
+8. Locate Cdrom and click it directly to see its contents on the right of the screen.
+If you have more than one CD/DVD/ROM drive, disable Autorun for each of them.

 9. Locate Autorun and move your mouse to it, then click and release your RIGHT mouse button.
 In the menu that appears, move your mouse to Modify and click your mouse LEFT button to see an edit dialog box.
 Enter zero (0 must replace the default 1) and click the OK button.
-This disables Autorun for this drive.
+This disables Autorun for that drive.
+Do this for each optical drive.

 10. Click the X icon at the top right of this RegEdit screen to close it.